 Schedule a free case assessment when you call 303-688-0944.

-In handling evictions, I sometimes have landlords ask whether their tenant has committed a substantial violation.
-The reason for that is because a violation such as this allows for earlier eviction.
+In handling evictions, we sometimes have landlords ask whether their tenant has committed a substantial violation.
+The reason for that is that a violation such as this allows for earlier eviction.
 Now, unlike what you might think, they have a very specific definition under the law.